Wednesday, June 11, 2025

 Smiles, Gentle Hugs & Tons Of Love

 Hey friends!
-Today is the last day in the sign up window for Spellbinders' May Club Kits!
-In this post, I am sharing my card that features the May Embossing Folder of the Month called Abstract Study.
+Today I'm sharing my card that features a set from Spellbinders Wildflowers Collection along with the May Embossing Folder of the Month called Abstract Study.

 I wanted a subtle pattern on the paper that I will emboss.
 So I used the Floral Garden Stamp (on sale as of this post) to stamp a tone-on-tone pattern onto a medium blue shade of cardstock.